mrfearless/creating-controls-in-assembler/initializing-our-control.md

 Note that it doesnt make use of the blue text color and border shown in our earlier image in the [Our First Control section](//our-first-control.md).

-This means the user can use the **SimpleButton** control straight away, or they can choose to modify any of the external properties to customize it to their requirements after the control is created, whichever suits.
+So by implementing this initialization routine for the end-user, it means they can use the **SimpleButton** control straight away, or they can choose to modify any of the external properties to customize it to their requirements after the control is created, whichever suits.
 See the Simple Button internal and external variables section later on for more details.